-- 2. Prepare medication on a clean surface away from diapering or toileting areas. - 3.
-Do not add medication to a child's food. - 4.
-For liquid medications, use clean medication spoons, syringes, droppers, or medicine cups that have measurements on them (not table service spoons) provided by parent/legal guardian. - 5.
-For capsules/pills, medication is measured into a paper cup and dispensed as directed by the Health Care Provider/legal guardian. - 6.
-Wash hands after administering medication. - 7.
-Observe the child for side effects of medications and document on the child's Medication Authorization Form. - 8.
-If a medication error occurs, the Regional Poison Control Center and contact the child's parents immediately.
+- Prepare medication on a clean surface away from diapering or toileting areas. - 2.
+For liquid medications, use clean medication spoons, syringes, droppers, or medicine cups that have measurements on them (not table service spoons) provided by parent/legal guardian. - 3.
+For capsules/pills, medication is measured into a paper cup and dispensed as directed by the Health Care Provider/legal guardian. - 4.
+Wash hands after administering medication.

+- 5. Observe the child for side effects of medications and document on the child's Medication Authorization Form. - 6.
+If a medication error occurs, call the Regional Poison Control Center and contact the child's parents immediately.
 If that were to occur (and we do not anticipate that it would), the incident would be documented in the child's record at the school.